Preferred Name Usage

 - a name to which the individual is in the process of legally changing;

 - a name that better represents the individual's gender identity;

 - a name that reflects professional activities, publications, etc.

 DU began using preferred names in certain internally developed processes such as the online directory several years ago.
 Our information systems have recently been enhanced to include preferred names in other places such as the Student Profile and class lists.
 However, initially, many systems and processes (including, but not limited to: student bills, transcripts, and health records) will continue to display only the legal name.
 Going forward, and in a manner consistent with legal and/or business requirements, DU will continue to implement processes by which the preferred name, not the legal first name, may be used.
-Due to the scope of this project, system modifications will take several months to complete.

 How can I request that my preferred name be entered in DU information systems?